 Carl was a founding board member of the Visual Effects Society (VES) in 1995 and served as the Chair of the Society’s Board of Directors from 2004 through 2006.
 The Visual Effects Society is an organization comprised of nearly 3,000 effects professionals who desire to honor, advance and promote visual effects for its membership and the industry as a whole.

-In 2008, Carl joined the board of ConnectEd: The California Center for College and Career.
+From 2008 through 2013, Carl was a member of the board of ConnectEd: The California Center for College and Career.
 ConnectED is dedicated to improving California’s high schools and preparing students for postsecondary education and careers.

 From 2003 through 2005, Carl was a member of the Board of Trustees of Montalvo Arts Center.
 Montalvo is a non-profit organization dedicated to inspiring a love of the arts.
 During his three years on the board, Carl chaired the Visual Arts Committee, the Performing Arts Committee and served as a Vice President on the Executive Committee.